BrighterCommand/Brightside/README.md

+# Archive

+We have taken the decision to archive this repository, and focus our efforts on our DotNet libraries.
+Please see this issue: https://github.com/BrighterCommand/Brightside/issues/72

+We recommend Banshee as a Python alternative that carries forward the Brighter approach: https://banshee.artisan.io/

+Feel free to fork this repo if you wish to move Brightside forward, or reach out to us.

 # Brightside
 Brightside is a command dispatcher and processor for Python.
 It also provides a work queue for asynchronous dispatch over a broker such as RabbitMQ.
 It is intended to work with Brighter, a C# command dispatcher and processor and allow polyglot solutions i.e. a Flask endpoint that sends work over a queue to a C# consumer or an ASP.NET WebAPI endpoint that sends a request over a work queue to a Python application.